shareef99/portfolio-old/posts/Which-engineering-branch-is-for-you.md

 ---
-title: "Which engineering branch is for you"
+title: "Which engineering branch is for you?"
 description: "I have seen most of my friends were confused about which engineering branch they should select and after selecting the CSE branch for myself and talking to many people about how they selected their branch and why they select their branch, I have come up with this Blog."
 author: "Shareef"
 date: "20-oct-2020"
 blogNo: 1
 ---

-## How to select best engineering branch.
+## How to select best engineering branch?

 how to choose between different engineering branches/fields.
 Nowadays engineering admissions are going on so it is the right time to discuss it.